 - vision for the Lifestyle Medicine Interest Group

 - previous experience in lifestyle medicine and relevant activities

 - speaker list and quality of the topics selected

 - marketing plan to advertise and recruit members to the group

 Step 4: The total points for each application are calculated and applications are ranked from highest to lowest, and after deliberations by the committee the top four winners are selected.

 What is the application deadline for the award?
-Click here to access the online application.
+Click here for the online application form.

 When are awardees notified?

 September 1, 2019